ghc/ghc/docs/users_guide/glasgow_exts.rst

   for further details.
 If you are using kind polymorphism and are confused as to why GHC is rejecting (or accepting) your program, we encourage you to turn on these flags, especially :ghc-flag:`-fprint-explicit-kinds`.
-  To have GHC print the full type, use the :ghc-flag:`-fprint-explicit-foralls` flag.
+  To have GHC show kind parameters that it inferred, use the :ghc-flag:`-fprint-explicit-foralls` flag.

 Sections :ref:`inferring-variable-order` through :ref:`kind-indexed-gadts`